 Fully prepared to slay everything from jump trails to white-knuckle, double black diamond downhill runs, this competent steed provides more performance than you could even purchase in a mountain bike five years ago.
 Can you eke out a little more performance from the $8,000-$9,000 Slash 9.9?
-Sure, and you’d be paying at least twice as much and not getting nearly twice the performance.
+Sure, and you’d be paying at least twice as much and not getting nearly twice the performance than the Trek Slash 8.

 Still not convinced?
 Read on.